Seven Whitakers head to Hickstead for the Derby meeting - Horse & Hound

 A strong British contingent featuring Scott Brash and an array of Whitakers is guaranteed to pull the crowds to the All England Jumping Course this week.

-The star-studded line-up for the Al Shira’aa Hickstead Derby meeting (21-24 June) also includes last year’s Derby winners Nigel Coupe and Golvers Hill, and Harriet Nuttall, who has finished third in the feature class for the past three years.
+The star-studded line-up for the Al Shira’aa Hickstead Derby meeting (21-24 June) also includes last year’s Derby winners Nigel Coupe and Golvers Hill, and Harriet Nuttall, who has finished second in the feature class for the past three years, and third in 2014.

 William Funnell, who has three Derby victories under his belt, is among the past winners of the class returning to the venue this year, along with Guy Williams and John and Michael Whitaker.